Page content

 Don’t worry.
 Our team are here to help you find the best learning solution for you.

-The entry requirements for each course are dependent upon its subject matter and if you need prior qualifications to study at postgraduate level.
+The entry requirements for each programme are dependent upon its subject matter and if you need prior qualifications to study at postgraduate level.
 In the absence of formal qualifications, we can still consider your application via Accreditation of Prior Experiential Learning or APEL.

-You can find entry requirements on the individual course pages of the online prospectus or can discuss further with our Admissions team who can review your experience and how that fits with the entry requirements.
+You can find entry requirements on the individual programme pages of the online prospectus or can discuss further with our Admissions team who can review your experience and how that fits with the entry requirements.

 Contact the Admissions team at admissions@ulster.ac.uk.